A young woman screams mid-fall in Final Destination: Bloodlines (2025), lit in vivid yellow-orange

 Clarity has its downsides however.
 The director recycles bits of footage from the first movie, which always feels like a cop-out.
 He doesn’t stop there, even reusing original footage introduced in the sequel.

-It’s a near-certainty this film would be great had it been directed by Zack Snyder.
+It’s a near-certainty this film would be great.
+Directed by Zack Snyder’s hands – I can see.

 The writing is very strong.
 The action takes place at sea and furthers the original narrative, while building the larger world of the story.
 It’s good stuff!